↓

 No man’s land at the streetlight

-About four years ago I began ripping out the grasses and weeds at the little dirt area around the streetlight between Chapman’s and what’s now the 7-11.
-Four years on it has a nice display of iris in the blue/white … Continue reading →
+Spring 2022 About four years ago I began ripping out the grasses and weeds at the little dirt area around the streetlight between Chapman’s and what’s now the 7-11.
+Four years on it has a nice display of iris in … Continue reading →

 Posted in Projects | Leave a reply